Sanford Biggers: Recognition

 In 2019, Biggers was inducted into the New York Foundation for the Arts Hall of Fame.
 In 2010, Biggers was awarded the Greenfield Prize at the Hermitage Artist Retreat, a two-year residency and commission of new work.
 The commission formed the centerpiece of Sanford Biggers: Codex, a 2012 solo exhibition at the Ringling Museum curated by Matthew McLendon.

 In 2009 he received the William H. Johnson Prize and was one of the three finalists for the inaugural Jack Wolgin International Competition in the Fine Arts, the largest juried prize in the world to go to an individual visual artist.
 Biggers in 2008 received the Creative Capital Award in the discipline of Visual Arts.
 Biggers was an Eyebeam artist-in-residence in 2000.

-In 2018 Biggers was interviewed by Vinson Cunningham, a writer for the New Yorker magazine, about his impact on contemporary political art and his role in the Black Lives Matter movement.
+In 2018 Biggers was interviewed by Vinson Cunningham, a writer for the New Yorker magazine, about his impact on contemporary political art.

 Also in 2018 Biggers was given an art award by the American Academy of Arts and Letters.

 In 2021, Biggers received the 26th Annual Heinz Award for the Arts.